 3 and 4.
 Watch your Elite Eight and then your Final Four picks

-Don't worry if you miss one of the No. 8 or No. 9 games (or two, or three...).
+Don't worry if you miss one of the No. 8 vs. No. 9 games (or two, or three...).
 If your Final Four and Elite Eight picks remain in the bracket, you're looking good.

-The last five BCG champs missed between zero and two Elite Eight teams — with just one going a perfect 8/8: 2019 winner "mjbrewer."
-Combined, the five winners went 34-for-40 on Elite Eight picks.
+Six of the last seven BCG champs missed between zero and two Elite Eight teams — with just one going a perfect 8/8: 2019 winner "mjbrewer."

-Moving onto the Final Four, the last five BCG winners correctly picked 19 of the 20 Final Four teams: 2018 Cinderella Loyola Chicago the lone miss.
+Moving onto the Final Four, the last seven BCG winners correctly picked 27 of the 28 Final Four teams: 2018 Cinderella Loyola Chicago the lone miss.
 That's where the separation happens.
 It's one thing to have all eight Elite Eight teams.
 It's another to correctly pick the winners of those Elite Eight games.

 5. Don't stress about the early rounds and picking those first-round upsets — for the most part

 You're not going to get every game right (probably!).
-Two of the last five BCG winners even got seven games wrong in the first round.
+Three of the last seven BCG winners even got more than seven games wrong in the first round.

 You don't have to pick every big upset, either.
-In fact, four of the last five BCG winners have had at least one "wrong" double-digit upset pick — incorrectly picking a double-digit team to advance to the second round.
+In fact, five of the last seven BCG winners have had at least one "wrong" double-digit upset pick — incorrectly picking a double-digit team to advance to the second round.

-In the last five years, 34 double-digit seeds pulled off first-round upsets to advance to be one of the last 32 teams.
-Our last five BGC champs combined to pick exactly half (17) of those surprising winners.
+In the last seven years, 50 double-digit seeds pulled off first-round wins to advance to be one of the last 32 teams.
+Our last seven BCG champs combined to pick exactly half (25) of those surprising winners.